ChameleonCloud/docs/source/technical/reservations.rst

 Adding the ``resource_properties`` attribute allows you to reserve a specific *network segment* or *physical network* type.
 There are currently only two physical network types ``physnet1`` and ``exogeni``.
-You can read more about both types in :doc:`networks`.
+You can read more about both types in :ref:`networking`.
 The following two examples show how to reserve a network by ``segment_id`` or ``physical_network``.

 .. code-block:: bash